TuZZiX/p5_beta/README.md

 + ability to append subgoal poses to a prescribed path plan
 + ability to flush a path plan and replace it

-Also included in this submission is two videos, one of the Gazebo simulation and the other of the robot trundling around the lab and in the hallway.
+Also included in this submission is three videos, one of the Gazebo simulation, one of the robot running on ruler, the other of the robot trundling from the lab hallway to the vending machine.

 ## Example usage